 Southampton is a city on England’s south coast, known for its large port which sees hundreds of cruise ships set sail to faraway shores each year.
 Although it is famous for its maritime history, it’s also a city filled with lots of history and fascinating facts related to the sea and beyond.

-Southampton student life brings lots of opportunities to explore life from the past and future.
+Southampton student life brings lots of opportunities to explore life from the past and future, all from your hub at our student accommodation in Southampton!

 Jane Austen, she of Pride and Prejudice fame, was born in the county of Hampshire and celebrated her 18th birthday at The Dolphin Hotel on The High Street in Southampton.
 She lived in the old town between 1807- 1809 on Upper Bugle Street.
 In 2017 the city celebrated the 200th anniversary of the author’s death with a festival called ‘stinking fish of Southampton’ after a comment Jane Austen made about the city in her time there.